lamak-shahiwala/bubbles-web3-agent/README.md

 - qwen3_32b generates the code in json format and returns it
 - the code is shown to the user on result page with monaco code editor
 - the live preview is shown using SandpackPreview (you can also use SandpackEditor to see live code changes)
+- user can give a follow up prompt to agent and get updated codebase
 - atlast user can download the project structure as a .zip

 ## Dependencies